hoangduchuy93/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 - The dataset is about the characteristics of customers at a bank such as age, default, loan, ...
 The purpose of this project is to predict if the customer will subcribe to term deposit (TD)

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+- The best model is Voting Ensembler

 ## Scikit-learn Pipeline
 - The traditional way is to import the Logistics regression from sklearn and process the HyperDrive to find the most accurate model.